External Ids for CCNC Gene

 GeneCards Summary for CCNC Gene

 CCNC (Cyclin C) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and GADD45 Pathway.
+Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and Gene Expression.
 GO annotations related to this gene include protein kinase binding.
 An important paralog of this gene is CCNT2.